-Modern decks would use joist hangers to properly and securely attach the joists and other framing (ledger board and rim joists) together.
+Modern decks use joist hangers to properly and securely attach the joists and other framing (ledger board and rim joists) together.
 Hangers can be added to older decks that have only end-nailed joists in most cases to shore up the structure.
 The photo below shows a properly installed joist hanger.
 Also, notice flashing installed behind the ledger board (visible above and below it).

 Joist hangers are really the only place that nails should be used when building a deck.
-Filling only some of the hanger nail holes may not provide a durable connection for years to come.
+Filling only some of the hanger nail holes will likely not provide a durable connection for years to come.
 Also, sometimes it may be difficult to tell, but joist hangers should not be bent, cut, or otherwise modified in the field.
 Various sized and orientated joist hangers exist for different applications.
 Modified joist hangers often indicate that the installer didn’t have the proper hanger on hand and simply 'field-modified' whatever he had on hand.
-This is a red flag indicating that other short cuts may have been made when building the deck and hidden hazards may exist.
+Generally, joist hangers may not be modified in the field without written permission from the hanger's manufacturer.
+A modified hanger is a red flag indicating that other short cuts may have been made when building the deck and hidden hazards may exist.
 Also, the joist hanger’s flange should be flush with the lumber to which it is fastened.

 Most decks have a staircase to a patio or the adjacent yard.
 Like interior staircases, modern building standards have specific requirements for height and width of staircases as well as their railings.
 Home inspectors are not performing code compliance inspections, however the well-qualified inspector should be familiar with the various codes used in his area.
 The staircase should be safe and easy to traverse.
 Many older deck staircases have cracked or improperly secured stringers (the underside framing that holds the staircase together), cracked treads (steps), or improperly-sized stair tread heights or depths.
 The cracked components can present an obvious hazard as they further weaken.
 An improper stair tread height or depth can be a trip hazard going up or coming down the staircase.

 Staircases should be at least 36” wide.
 The riser height (the vertical distance from one step to the next) should not exceed 7 ¾” and the stair tread depth should be no shallower than 10”.
 The most common issue that I find while inspecting a deck staircase are risers that vary greatly in height or are well beyond the 7 ¾” standard.
 Modern standards require that stair tread heights can not vary more than 3/8” between the shortest and tallest.
 Anything more than that can present a trip hazard.